rcgprojectteam/ProjectTeamKnowledgebase/HowTo/Teams/Teams QoS.md

 ### ***Ongoing management and communication with the client when provisioned rates on WAN links (including DIA are changed***

-### <span style="color:red">Note that as a general rule QoS matters most at the upstream link when that link is significantly smaller then the downstream links feeding traffic into the upstream. </span>
+### <span style="color:red">Note that as a general rule QoS matters most at the upstream link when that link is significantly smaller then the downstream links feeding traffic into the upstream link. </span>

 ## Network Switch configuration for VoIP Hardware